typotheque/text-shaping/docs/2-OTL.md

 ### 2.2.2 Complex bases

-In a specific analysis, when all the identified productive signs have been stripped away from an akshara, the leftover is a base, either _atomic_  or _complex_ . <!-- Both consonant clusters and consonant–vowel ones, eg, रु গু (also Javanese vocalicr as consonant-vowel)… --> A complex bases is formed with GSUB rules, either before forming complex signs or after, depending on desired shaping priority and whether the complex base is expected to have its own conjoining forms.
+A base is either _atomic_  or _complex_ in terms of encoding. <!-- Both consonant clusters and consonant–vowel ones, eg, रु গু (also Javanese vocalicr as consonant-vowel)… --> A complex bases is formed with GSUB rules, either before forming complex signs or after, depending on desired shaping priority and whether the complex base is expected to have its own conjoining forms.

 ### 2.2.3 Reordered and complex signs